 PATRICK JOHNSON - vocals, bass guitar, guitars, percussion, songwriter

-Hailing from Shreveport, Patrick Johnson grew up in Baton Rouge with music coursing through his veins from a very young age.
-Patrick is the son of a trumpeter and flautist, as well as nephew to two original Louisiana Hayriders.
+Hailing from Shreveport, Patrick grew up in Baton Rouge with music coursing through his veins from a very young age.
+He is the son of a trumpeter and flautist, as well as nephew to two original Louisiana Hayriders.

 “Music was huge in our home.
 My parents have this incredible record collection that seemed to remain on constant rotation when we were kids.
 Everything from The Beatles to Ray Charles to Chet Atkins to Beethoven - nothing was off limits.
-It was a great way to grow up, and taught me an appreciation for all styles.
-That amount of exposure to such incredible talent at so young an age certainly helped kick-start my musical imagination.”
+It was a great way to grow up, and educated my subconscious in varying styles and rhythms.
+That amount of exposure to such incredible talent at so young an age certainly kick-started my love for music.”

 Primarily a bassist, vocalist, and songwriter, Patrick also plays guitar.
-He studied music and piano while attending LSU, eventually earning a Bachelor's in English (Creative Writing).
+He studied music and piano while attending LSU, and eventually earned a Bachelor's in English (Creative Writing).

 "Creative writing was essential for me, lyrically.
 Specifically, it taught me what alternate possibilities exist in expressing the same basic human emotions that have been put into song for centuries, within the confines of language.
 The written word, combined with my study of music, afforded me a better understanding of verbal rhythms through poetic stanzas, and how important syllable patterns can affect the flow."